alexsabr/AS_Booksynthetized/modern-operating-systems.md

 | **NFU with aging** | Approximation of LRU                                                                |
 | **Working Set** | like LRU Good principle, but expensive to implement.
 Approximation made it more usable.|

+### Out Of Memory Killer (OOM)
+When all else has failed, that memory and swap is no longer sufficient to satisfy everyone's need, the last resort solution is to kill a process and free it's memory for other.
+It is the job of the OOM (on Linux) to select process to kill to regain some memory.

+### Small pages, big pages and transparent huge pages.
+What size should a page be ? too small and the page table will be huge, there will be a lot of overhead, and the TLB will be of limited use.
+Small process will be able to run efficiently though, as space is less likely to  be wasted.
+Too big and we run the risk of seeing memory wasted (reserved for a page that only use a fraction it ).
+The TLB is more useful, and  it is more efficient writing big pages to the harddrive rather than small pages.
+By taking into account
+- the average process size
+- the size of a page header
+- the size occupied by all overhead
+- the memory wsted on partially used pages
+- the ratio of memory used to perform task versus memory allocated to overhead we can determine an optimal size.
+There is also the idea of **transparent huge pages**, the operating system has a right to big pages unbeknownst to user process which use smaller pages.
+This reduces the page fault of Operating system processes.

 ### Sharing Pages
+Up to this point we haven't discussed about a very important possible optimization, the sharing of pages.
+Indeed user processes often rely on many different libraries for many task that aren't directly related to the service they offer.
+These libraries tend to be the same among multiple user processes.
+Why then load the same library in different process when we could load it just once and make it available to multiple processes ?
+This idea comes with some tricky issues to solve and fine choices to make, notably
+- When a process dies, if the library page is removed, other processes which use this library will all trigger a page fault when they will want to interact with it.
+- what happens when a data page is shared and one process wants to write soemthing on said page ?
+One solution is **copy on write** where the page is shared in read mode, and when someone wants to write on it, it is duplicated and the process can now modify freely it's own copy.

+### Page fault handling, the full breakdown
+- 1 The hardware / CPU emits a trap of a page fault, trap which is caught by the kernel of the Operating System.
+- 2 the context of the executing process it saved.
+Then the operating system page fault handler is called.
+- 3 The operating systems determine which page is missing, by studying the process context when the CPU trapped.
+- 4 Once determined, the OS checks that the process is not trying an illegal read/write.
+If not, it selects
+- a free page frame / runs the page replacement algorithm to select a used page frame to overwrite
+- 5 while the page frame is written back to the hard drive if needed, and then overwritten.
+Some other process is given some CPU time to execute.
+The page frame is protected to not be interacted on by any other entity.
+- 6 The hard drive signals to the operating system that page is now available in main memory as requested the operating system no longer protects the page frame and the process which was put to sleep by the page interruption sequence can now be eligible again for some CPU time.
+- 7  when the process is elected, everything is put back in order and the process can now continue executing... until the next page fault !

+### Backing process through disk when page fault happens
+### Segmentation

 ## File Systems